seska451/yams/docs/API-reference/message.md

 # Message

-> [!INFO]
+!!! info message object
-> The `yams.message` object is useful for sending messages to coalitions, groups, and units.
+    The `yams.message` object is useful for sending messages to coalitions, groups, and units.

->
-> Messages are the primary way to communicate information to players and can often be seen in both PVE and PVP, solo
-> and multiplayer scenarios
+    Messages are the primary way to communicate information to players and can often be seen in both PVE and PVP, solo and multiplayer scenarios

 ***